adedomin/CSC311-game-design/_posts/2015-03-23-Code Walkthrough - Bluetooth Pong 2.md

 ### DrawHandler

-the draw handler is basically a thread that messages itself at a fixed rate.
+The draw handler is basically a thread that messages itself at a fixed rate.
 On messaging it invalidates the view which causes the program to redraw the field with new data and to call a function to update the data.

 ### Game Logic - update()